zoho/zohocrm-php-sdk-2.1/README.md

   {
     /*
       * Create an instance of Logger Class that requires the following
-      * 1 -> Level of the log messages to be logged.
+      * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "::" and choose any level from the list displayed.
-      * 2 -> Absolute file path, where messages need to be logged.
+      * filePath -> Absolute file path, where messages need to be logged.
     */
     $logger = (new LogBuilder())
     ->level(Levels::INFO)